lschierer/RUT/packages/luke/20060206/the-hypocracy-of-the-left.md

 ---

-title: The hypocracy of the left
+title: "The hypocracy of the left"
 date: 2006-02-06 16:22:32
 tags:
   -  politics-law